 (5) The State Administrative Tribunal may, on the application of the Commissioner and on being satisfied that any condition of the bond or guarantee has been broken, assign the moneys recoverable on the bond or guarantee to the Commissioner or to any other person and the Commissioner or any other person to whom such an assignment has been made or the executors or administrators of the estate of that other person is, upon the assignment, entitled to sue upon the bond or guarantee in their own name or names, as if the bond or guarantee had, in the first instance, been given to him, or them and is entitled to receive, as trustees for all persons interested, the full amount recoverable in respect of the breach of a condition of the bond or guarantee.

+(6) Where —

+(a) a licence has expired under section 30(1A); and

+(b) the Commissioner is reasonably satisfied, having regard to the period of time since the licence has expired, that the former licensee is unlikely to have, or to incur, an undischarged liability in respect of moneys which came to his hands before the referral day,

+the Commissioner may release a bond or guarantee lodged by the former licensee under subsection (1) and may return to the former licensee any document associated with the bond or guarantee.

 [Section 35 amended by No. 56 of 1995 s.
 23; No. 53 of 2004 s.
 27; No. 55 of 2004 s.
-352 and 358.]
+352 and 358; No. 14 of 2010 s.
+50.]

 35A.
 Prescribed person exempt from bond requirements